axa-group/bauta.js/docs/request-cancelation.md

 # Cancelable request

 All the pipelines are cancelable promises that are attached to the `req.on('abort')` and to the `req.on('timeout')` [Node.js request events](https://nodejs.org/api/http.html#http_class_http_clientrequest).
-When the client cancel the request the pipeline is canceled and the `onCancel` method is called for each pushed step.
+When the client cancel the request the pipeline is canceled and the `onCancel` method is called for each pushed OperatorFunction.

 - Example:
 ```js